Ask the Expert: What risk management practices do Qualified Custodians employ to safeguard digital assets?

 Selecting the right crypto custodian is a critical decision that demands meticulous assessment.
 Institutions should always prioritize company structure, systems architecture, and operational polices when evaluating potential custodians.
 Institutions should have a comprehensive understanding of these key aspects to make an informed choice that aligns with investment goals and risk tolerance, safeguarding digital assets for years to come.
 Retail investors should review their service providers' custody due diligence to ensure that their institutions take the matter seriously.
 At the end of the day, great custody mitigates risk and benefits everyone.

-Sam Auch is Bakkt’s Group Product Manager, Trust.
+Sam Auch is Bakkt’s Group Product Manager, Institutional Services.
 He most recently served as Product Manager for Exodus, a premier retail wallet company where he worked with leadership, engineering, and customer support to help support the most desired assets and networks.
 Prior to Exodus Sam spent almost four years working for the international account firm RSM’s digital asset team.
 Sam helped develop and grow the digital asset practice at the firm first through audit, tax, and consulting work— helping clients correctly account for digital assets on their balance sheet, understand the tax consequences associated with decentralized finance activity, and review controls around wallet key management.
 Sam ended his time at RSM designing, creating, and leading their blockchain and crypto fellowship program which was designed to take employees at all levels from zero to bitcoin.
 He is a former CPA and holds a BBA in Accounting from James Madison University.